What is Basis Point (Beep)?

 Beeps in Relation to Interest Rates

 Because the basis point is a convenient metric when discussing percentage changes that fall below 1%, it consistently comes up when talking about interest rates.
 While not always true, yearly changes in interest rates that don’t exceed a 1% difference are still typically meaningful for investors.

 For example, consider that an interest rate of 3.50% climbs 0.10% for the year.
 It means that the interest rate increased by 10 basis points, leaving it at 3.60% at the end of the year.
 If, however, reports indicate that the same interest rate climbed 100 basis beeps for the year, it would mean a full percentage change, making the interest rate 4.50% by the end of the year.

 The term basis point stems from trading the “basis” – the spread – between two interest rates.
 The basis (or spread) is generally small, leading it to be quoted in multiples of 10,000.

 Specific loans and bonds are typically quoted using a relationship to an index or an underlying security or asset.
 In such cases, specifically, when the loan or bond is quoted in relation to a particular index, interest rates are quoted as a spread, either over or under the index.
 For example, consider that a bond with a yearly interest rate that is 0.25% higher than the London Interbank Offered Rate (LIBOR), which is among the most common benchmark interest rate indices.
-It means the basis or spread is indicated as 25 beeps over LIBOR.
+This means the basis or spread is indicated as 25 beeps over LIBOR.

 When talking about forward forex markets, the basis point can be compared and contrasted with point in percentage (pip).

 Why is the Basis Point Important?